samliew/se-electionbot/README.md

 Moderators can also make use of these commands _(requires mention)_ to help moderate the chat room:

-- commands
 - say _message_
 - alive
+- fun on/off
-- get time
+- get throttle
-- chatroom
-- coffee
+- set throttle _X_
 - mute _X_
 - unmute
+- time
+- coffee
+- commands
 - greet
+- announce winners
+- whois _sitename_ mods
 - **what is the candidate score for _X_** _(calculates candidate score of userId "X")_

 ## Environment variables